You have questions. We have answers.

 - Do you maintain a positive mental attitude?

-Many other factors are involved that can play a role in how fast patients recover from their injuries, such as previous injuries to the same area and the age of the patient.
-While this is only a partial list of factors that may affect healing, nevertheless, one can see that the time it takes to heal can vary greatly from one individual to another.
+Many other factors can play a role in how fast patients recover from their injuries, such as previous injuries to the same area and the age of the patient.
+While this is only a partial list of factors that may affect healing, one can see that the time it takes to heal can vary greatly from one individual to another.

-With all this being said the healing process progresses through three (3) phases:
+With all this being said, the healing process progresses through three phases:

-- The first phase is the inflammatory phase and is marked by stretching and tearing of the soft tissue (muscles, tendons, ligaments, etc.) that supports the spine.
-This phase consists of pain, swelling, redness, warmth and decreased range of motion (ROM) and usually last around 72 hours.
+The first phase is the inflammatory phase and is marked by stretching and tearing of the soft tissue (muscles, tendons, ligaments, etc.) that supports the spine.
+This phase consists of pain, swelling, redness, warmth, and decreased range of motion (ROM) and usually lasts around 72 hours.

-- The second phase is knows as the repair and regeneration phase as the body begins to mend the area of injuries.
-Your body does this naturally by “filling in” the areas of damage with scar tissue in an attempt to stabilize the area.
-This phase begins following the end of the inflammatory phase, and generally lasts around.
+The second phase is the repair and regeneration phase, where the body begins to mend the injured area.
+Your body does this naturally by filling in damaged areas with scar tissue in an attempt to stabilize them.

 Will my insurance cover my care at Inner Balance Institute?

-We accept most major insurance companies and can provide a super bill when necessary.
-We take time to verify each individual plan to know you receive the benefits your insurance company provides.
+We accept most major insurance companies and can provide a bill when necessary.

 What does the initial appointment consist of?

-The initial exam at Inner Balance Institute is a comprehensive exam with the purpose of evaluating the patient.
-The initial exam is comprised of a patient interview, postural and gait analysis, physical exam, digital nerve scans, and digital x-rays.
+The initial exam at Inner Balance Institute is a comprehensive exam to evaluate the patient.
+It consists of a patient interview, postural and gait analysis, physical exam, digital nerve scans, and digital x-rays.